djpri/chord-sandbox/README.md

-# P.T. - The Piano Trainer
+# Chord Sandbox

-P.T. is a web app that allows you to interactively view chords and scales on the piano via an online keyboard.
+Chord Sandbox is a web app that allows you to interactively view chords and scales on the piano via an online keyboard.

 ## Technologies Used

 - React
 - Typescript
-- SCSS
+- SASS
 - Tone.js

 ## Features